 The project builds on the results of the predecessor projects Regional Economic Cooperation (RCI) in Asia as well as Support for Economic Cooperation in Sub-Regional Initiatives in Asia (SCSI).

-To support private sector development within ACFTA, the project and partners strengthened Cambodian and Vietnamese businesses in exporting of agricultural goods to the Chinese market.
-Seven product specific export guidelines were issued and introduced to the business community and public sector.
-They are utilised for training and are further updated by partners like the Vietnam Trade Promotion Agency (VIETRADE).
+To support private sector development in the four focus countries, several product specific export guidelines were issued by SRECA with its partners on site.
+They are introduced to the business community and public sector to facilitate SMEs’ exports of agricultural goods to China.
+The guidelines are utilised for training and are further updated by the respective partners.

 Greater Tumen Initiative